wompRS/SNMPAT/README.md

 You can review the growing list after each addition and only proceed once you are satisfied, ensuring the scan always runs with a clean, deduplicated set of community strings.

+When you are ready to supply targets, enter subnets, IPs, or file paths in any order.
+Use the `done` keyword to review a summary of the current selections; the script highlights any IPs already covered by one of the subnets so you know exactly what will be scanned before the tool continues.

 ### Testing

 The repository includes a lightweight smoke test that exercises the interactive prompts with mocked `onesixtyone` and `dig` binaries.
 Run it from the project root with: